DexterInd/GoPiGo3/docs/source/api-basic.rst

    import easygopigo3

-Unless you're already running `Raspbian For Robots`_ , make sure the `gopigo3 package`_ is installed as otherwise an import error will be thrown.
+Unless you're already running `Raspbian For Robots`_ , make sure the `gopigo3 package`_ (pip package) is installed as otherwise an import error will be thrown.

-.. _physical ports:
+.. _hardware-ports-section:

 =====================================
 Hardware Ports